intact-portal/intact-portal-documentation/help/faq/usage.md

 ## How do I find interactions affected by variant or mutant forms of my protein?

-Interactions affected by mutations can be visualized by checking out the “Affected by Mutation” option found in the right side of the results page.
-Alternatively, you can download the “Mutations” dataset at [here](https://www.ebi.ac.uk/intact/download#dataset_files)
+Interactions affected by mutations can be visualized by selecting the “Affected by Mutation” option found on the left side of the network view.
+Alternatively, you can download the “Mutations” dataset [here](https://www.ebi.ac.uk/intact/download#dataset_files)

 ![image](https://user-images.githubusercontent.com/77560653/132435272-dbd69e4a-38c6-45ce-90b2-aef6793a421c.png)

 ## Does IntAct record isoform-specific interactions?

 Yes, IntAct curators stringently specify the protein isoform or the pro-chain as mentioned by the authors by using appropriate UniProtKB accession number.
-The user can query using UniProtKB for the isoforms or make use of auto-suggestion option in the quick search mode
+You can query using UniProtKB for the isoforms or make use of auto-suggestion option in the quick search mode

 ![image](https://user-images.githubusercontent.com/77560653/132434908-58a995f3-875c-445c-bccd-57c679d6c393.png)

 ## Can I find drug-target interactions in IntAct?

 Yes, IntAct has captured molecular iteraction of proteins with drugs and other small molecules using appropriate ChEBI accession number.
-Small molecules list will include entities which are synthetic or modified peptides but not those directly encoded by the genome.
+Small molecules include entities which are synthetic or modified peptides but not those directly encoded by the genome.

 ![image](https://user-images.githubusercontent.com/77560653/132433884-41bc3285-2c69-4855-b822-82d82d37e859.png)

-## Can I find interactions between different molecule types in IntAct? \(e.g. protein-DNA interactions\)
+## Can I find interactions between different molecule types in IntAct? (e.g. protein-DNA interactions)

 Interacting partner(s) in IntAct database can be of different molecular types such as proteins, small molecules, nucleic acids, complexes and genes.
 Based on the type of partner, interactions between protein-protein, protein-DNA and protein-RNA, protein-gene, RNA-RNA, protein-small molecule, protein-macromolecule complex interactions are well documented in IntAct.